 Lactase is an enzyme in your body that helps you digest lactose, the primary sugar found in dairy.
 Lactose intolerance is a result of having enough of the enzyme lactase to digest dairy correctly.
 So if you are lactose intolerant, it’s worth avoiding dairy altogether.

-Consuming less dairy can help your digestion
+Consuming less dairy may help your digestion

 Many suffer from lactose intolerance, so it’s understandable they would want to avoid dairy.
 But even for those without lactose intolerance, lactose can have a huge impact on irritable bowel syndrome.
 Not fun.
 Many report stomach bloating and cramps drop significantly when cutting dairy.